steve-lebleu/typeplate/README.md

 ## > Entity generation

 Some repetitive tasks such as creating resources can be done easily with [rsgen](https://github.com/konfer-be/rsgen).
-This small tool allow you to generate a complete set of resources who are linked to an entity:
+This small tool allow you to generate a complete set of resources who are linked to an entity.

-- Controller
-- Routes
-- Repository
-- Model
-- Validations
-- E2e tests
-- Fixtures

-See the [documentation](https://github.com/konfer-be/typeplate/wiki/Entity-generation) about it.
+See the [entity generation](https://github.com/konfer-be/typeplate/wiki/Entity-generation) wiki section to see the complete list of generated elements and how to.

 ## > Documentation